AGSArchitect/CardioAI/README.md

 `java -jar traffic-simulator-1.0.0.jar -s ./payloads/ -a HTTP -n http://gateway.cardioai.cloud/data/v1/ -o clinical -v D3F153 -b 3500 -f 0 -c 15000 -h 3`

-The utility will simulate a different origin per the available number of processor cores.
-An origin could be either a physical electrocardiogram device or a dedicated CardioAI edge server within a clinical facility responsible for relaying data from a group of devices.
-The device code in the message indicates the device that captured the electrocardiogram and is not associated with the origin.
+The utility will use a different `originId` per data relay thread.
+In a real deployment, an origin will be either a physical electrocardiogram device or a dedicated CardioAI edge server within a clinical facility responsible for relaying data from a group of devices.
+The `deviceCode` in the message identifies the device that captured the electrocardiogram and is not associated with the origin.

 ![Diagram 1](https://github.com/AGSArchitect/CardioAI/blob/main/TrafficSimulator/diagrams/uml-traffic-simulator.png "Diagram 1")
 **Diagram 1:** UML diagram depicting the main components of the Traffic Simulation utility.